aidevsurya/Sonar-RockVsMine-ML/README.md

     ```
 3. Install the required libraries:
     ```sh
-    pip install numpy pandas scikit-learn matplotlib seaborn
+    pip install numpy pandas scikit-learn kagglehub
     ```

 ---

-## ⚙️ Usage
+## ⚙️ How to Run

-1. Open the `Sonar_RockVsMine_ML.ipynb` file in a Jupyter Notebook environment.
-2. Run the cells sequentially to see the data analysis, model training, and evaluation process.
-3. You can use the trained model to make predictions on new sonar data by following the examples in the notebook.
+The project is designed to be run in two simple steps from your terminal.

+1.  **Prepare the Dataset**
+    First, run the `dataset.py` script.
+This will process the raw data and prepare it for training.
+    ```sh
+    python dataset.py
+    ```

+2.  **Train the Model**
+    Next, run the `train_model.py` script.
+This will train the Logistic Regression model on the prepared data, evaluate its performance, and display the accuracy.
+    ```sh
+    python train_model.py
+    ```

 ---